CharlieWillingale/fcc-data-science-w-python/README.md

-### rmotr.com
 # Data Science with Python Course

-This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course)
+## From freecodecamp

+Exercises and projects from the freecodecamp course for Data Science with python course